-Ostrom's Mushroom Farms will also be opening its new facility in Sunnyside next year.
+Ostrom's Mushroom Farms began operations in it's new facility in the summer of 2019.
 Ostrom's purchased 43 acres of land off of Midvale and Duffy roads, which will house 48 grow rooms and a compost facility.
 With the new facility comes 200 full-time, year-round jobs-a huge economic boost for the Sunnyside Community.
-Ostrom's plans is to be in full operation by fall or winter 2019.
+Ostrom's plans is to be in full operation by 2020.